Work with Custom Elements (Beta)

 -Invoked when the custom element is moved to a new document.

-to access and manipulate the shadow root of the element.
-When creating custom elements in closed mode, save the reference to the shadow root with a different variable, such as shadow
+To create a custom element in closed mode, save the reference to the shadow root with a different variable, such as shadow

 .

-To create the element's internal shadow DOM structure, append content using .innerHTML
+To create the internal shadow DOM structure, a custom element can append content using .innerHTML

 .
-This example defines the custom element outside of the LWC component lifecycle.
+This example defines the custom element outside of the LWC component class.

 To work with the custom element's attributes and children, use connectedCallback()